open-contracting/standard/docs/schema/reference.md

 Implementation information can be updated over the course of a contract.
 It belongs nested within the contract it relates to.

-The `contracts/implementation` section is defined as:
+The `contracts/implementation` object is defined as:

 ```{field-description} ../../build/current_lang/release-schema.json /definitions/Implementation
 ```